michellab/BioSimSpace/README.rst

 * Write robust and portable biomolecular workflow components that work on different hardware, with different software packages, and that can be run in different ways, e.g. command-line, `Jupyter <https://jupyter.org>`__.
-* Interact with molecular-simulation processes in real time.
+* Start, stop, and monitor molecular simulation processes within interactive Python environments.

 Citation |DOI for Citing BioSimSpace|
 =====================================